toliaqat/xenon-wiki/HostManagementService.md

 # Overview

 The service host management service exposes a REST api to manage the lifecycle of the service host, perform maintenance actions and retrieve detailed status.
+This service API also takes PATCH requests to perform various management related operations such as configure operation tracing request, backup/restore, and schedule peer synchronization.

 # REST Api